flekschas/jupyter-scatter/docs/get-started.md

 - 🚀 **Scalable**: Plot up to several millions data points smoothly.
 - 🔗 **Interlinked**: Synchronize the view, hover, and selection across multiple plots.
 - ✨ **Effective Defaults**: Perceptually effective point colors and opacity by default.
-- 📚 **Friendly API:** A readable API that integrates deeply with Pandas DataFrames.
+- 📚 **Friendly API:** A readable API that integrates with Pandas, Polars, and any Arrow-compatible DataFrame.
 - 🛠️ **Integratable**: Use Jupyter Scatter in your own widgets by observing its traitlets.

 ## Simplest Example